-The \textit{single constraint cable-trench problem} (SCTP) asks for a spanning tree $T$ that minimizes some linear combination of the cost of a minimum spanning tree $W_{MST}(T)$ and the cost of the single-source shortest paths tree $W_{SPT}(T)$ with respect to a root $r$.
-The cable-trench cost $cost_{SCTP}(T)$ is the linear combination with real coefficients $\alpha$ and $\beta$ defined by the following equation:
+Given a graph $G$ with a single weight function $\gamma$, the \textit{single constraint cable-trench problem} (SCTP) (introduced in \cite{Vasko1}) asks for a spanning tree $T$ that minimizes some linear combination of the cost of a minimum spanning tree $W_{MST}(T,\gamma)$ and the cost of the single-source shortest paths tree $W_{SPT}(T,\gamma)$ with respect to a root $r$.
+The cable-trench cost $cost_{SCTP}(T,\gamma)$ is the linear combination with real coefficients $\alpha$ and $\beta$ defined by the following equation:

+The name ``cable-trench'' comes from interpreting this problem as finding the minimum cost to construct a computer network across a large campus.
+Specifically, we let the root vertex $r$ stand for a central server and all other vertices denote remote work-stations.
+Now, each work-station needs a cable directly to the central server (i.e. a root path).
+Minimizing the cost of these cables yields the single-source shortest tree path problem.
+However, we also need to bury all of the cables, so we need to dig trenches between buildings on campus.
+Minimizing the cost of these trenches yields the shortest path tree problem.
+Assuming the cost of purchasing a cable, or digging a trench, is proportional to it's length, we minimize a linear combination of the costs of each individual problem and get the single constraint cable-trench problem.

 This problem was shown to be $NP$-complete by noting that given any vertices $s,t$, finding a minimum spanning tree for which the $s-t$ path length is minimal is $NP$-hard \cite{Vasko1}.
 Consequently, the cable-trench problem which minimizes the length of all $r-w$ paths is certainly $NP$-complete.
 In this case however, there are reasonably efficient and effective algorithms that approximate optimal solutions depending on the ratio $\frac{\alpha}{\beta}$.